Updated: April 4, 2020

 Put another way, your buying power has not kept up with inflation.

 QUESTION 3 ANSWER: b.
-False
+Fall

 When interest rates rise, bond prices fall.
 And when interest rates fall, bond prices rise.